 - Pescatarians eat seafood, dairy, and eggs but avoid poultry and red meat.
-This way of eating is considered semi-vegetarian and doesn’t pose any greater risk for nutrient deficiencies than diets that include meat.
+This way of eating is considered semi-vegetarian and doesn’t pose any greater risk for nutrient deficiencies than diets that include meat.2

 Which vegetarian diets work best with keto?

 Keto can be incorporated into most vegetarian lifestyles.
 Of course, the more liberal forms of vegetarianism allow a wider range of food choices, which can make mealtimes more enjoyable.

-On the other hand, keto and veganism don’t work very well together.
+Even keto and veganism is possible, albeit more challenging.
 As humans, we need to consume complete protein containing all nine essential amino acids (an “essential” nutrient can’t be made by the body and must instead be obtained through diet).
-Although animal protein provides all the essential amino acids in the amounts we need, plants only contain some of them.
+Animal protein provides all the essential amino acids in the amounts we need, but plants only contain some of them.

 By excluding all animal products, vegans typically rely on a combination of grains, legumes, and seeds to meet their essential amino acid needs.
 These foods are usually not a good fit for a keto diet, which is usually restricted to 20 grams of net carbs (total carbs minus fiber) per day.

-The “Eco-Atkins” diet is another option for those who want to avoid all animal products.4 Eco-Atkins is entirely plant based.
-Although it contains fewer carbs than most vegan plans, it isn’t considered ketogenic because it includes grains and provides more than 60 grams of net carbs per day.
+The “Eco-Atkins” diet is another option for those who want to avoid all animal products.4 Eco-Atkins is entirely plant based and contains fewer carbs than most vegan plans.
+However, it isn’t considered ketogenic because it includes grains and provides more than 60 grams of net carbs per day.

 5-step action plan for eating a vegetarian keto diet